Burp Suite Alternatives: The Complete 2026 Comparison between Escape and Burp Suite

 Is Burp Suite still worth using?

-Yes—but for specific use cases: manual pentesting, interactive testing, expert-led assessments.
+Yes.
+But for specific use cases: manual pentesting, interactive testing, expert-led assessments.
 It's not the best fit for continuous automated testing, API discovery, or business logic vulnerability detection at scale.

 Exploring other DAST alternatives?
 Check out these guides: